ESPN And Far-Left Media Trying To Reshape Sports, Jason Whitlock Claims

 After two tours of duty with ESPN, the contrarian Whitlock — the former Kansas City Star and Huffington Post columnist, and Ball State University football player — rejoined Fox Sports.

 With Colin Cowherd, another ESPN expatriate, Jason Whitlock is the old timey fedora-wearing co-host of Speak For Yourself, an offering on the ratings-challenged FS1 TV channel airing weekdays at 5 p.m.
-Eastern time, which appears to be the Fox network’s answer to ESPN’s Pardon the Interruption.
+Eastern time, which appears to be Fox network’s answer to ESPN’s Pardon the Interruption.

 With controversial opinions all over the map, Jason Whitlock in the past has been alternatively accused by his detractors — many of whom make their feelings known on Twitter — of playing the race card, as well as being a sellout and an Uncle Tom.
 “Over the years, Whitlock has taken several unpredictable and often unpopular positions, especially when racial issues intersect with sports,” the New York Times detailed in September of 2010.